Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 			redirect_uri=REDIRECT_URI&code=CODE&grant_type=authorization_code&code_verifier=CODE_VERIFIER&client_id=CLIENTID

-		1. REDIRECT_URI - again a web script to receive the response.
-You can re-use the same one if you're clever.
-		This does need to be URL-Encoded (%XX versions of ':' and '/' at least).
+		1. REDIRECT_URI - this needs to be the same as you used in the Authorization Request, and	does need to be URL-Encoded (%XX versions of ':' and '/' at least).
+It won't be *used* at this stage, as you're making the Token Request yourself and will receive the answer back directly.

 		2. CODE - The value you received back as a 'code=XXX' GET parameter in the REDIRECT_URI script.